 We make available free of charge on our parent company's Internet website our annual report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934 as soon as reasonably practicable after we electronically file such reports with, or furnish them to, the SEC.
 Our parent company's website address is www.centerpointenergy.com.
+Investors should also note that we announce material financial information in SEC filings, press releases and public conference calls.
+Based on guidance from the SEC, we may use the investor relations section of our parent's website to communicate with our investors.
+It is possible that the financial and other information posted there could be deemed material information.
 Except to the extent explicitly stated herein, documents and information on our parent company's website are not incorporated by reference herein.